Return On Capital Employed (ROCE)

 ROCE = $800,000 / $2,500,000 = 0.32 = 32%

-This ROCE figure indicates that the company made 32 cents in after-tax profits on every dollar of capital employed.
+This ROCE figure indicates that the company made 32 cents in operating profits on every dollar of capital employed — a strong result that suggests efficient capital allocation.

-ROCE is a useful measure of evaluating a company's operational performance and its ability to generate profits from capital investments.
-It is especially important for companies who utilize debt financing for their operations to monitor their ROCE, as it can indicate how well the company is managing its debt.
-Additionally, ROCE can be used to compare the performance of companies with different capital structures, as it takes into account the difference amount of debt financing each company has.
+ROCE is a useful measure for evaluating a company's operational performance and its ability to generate profits from capital investments.
+It is especially important for companies that utilize debt financing to monitor their ROCE, as it can indicate how well the company is managing its debt.
+Additionally, ROCE can be used to compare the performance of companies with different capital structures, as it takes into account the different amounts of debt financing each company has.

 Another important measure of economic performance is Return on Equity (ROE).
-Although it is similar concept to ROCE, the two metrics differ in that ROE is the amount of income earned with the shareholders' equity while ROCE measures income generated with total capital employed, which includes debt financing.
+Although it is a similar concept to ROCE, the two metrics differ in that ROE is the amount of income earned with the shareholders' equity, while ROCE measures income generated with total capital employed, which includes debt financing.

 Return on investment (ROI) is another financial metric that measures the profitability of an investment.
-However, while ROCE measures profitability on debt-financed investments, ROI measures the profitability of a particular investment or asset.
+However, while ROCE measures profitability across all capital employed in the business, ROI measures the profitability of a particular investment or asset.

 For example, the ROI on a machine used in a manufacturing process would be the after-tax profits generated by the machine on the capital invested in the machine.
-The ROI is a much more granular metric, as it is focused on a specific investment, while ROCE is more general and focused on all parts of the business.
+ROI is a much more granular metric, focused on a specific investment, while ROCE is more general and focused on the overall business performance.